gtraines/comando/README.md

 #### LogProtocol

-Log allows the arduino to issue python logging-like messages and python to pass on these messages to the logging module.
+Log allows the Arduino to issue Python logging-like messages and Python to pass on these messages to the logging module.

 #### CommandProtocol

-Allows the arduino to call python functions and python to call arduino functions.
-This is similar to the arduino cmdmessenger library.
+Allows the Arduino to call Python functions and Python to call Arduino functions.
+This is similar to the Arduino cmdmessenger library.

 Commands callbacks are registered in a similar way as protocols.